enterprisemodules/puppet-pizza/README.md

   }
 ```

-###cheese
+### cheese

-We have a lot of flavor's cheese available.
+We have a lot of flavor cheese available.
 You can select:
 - mozzarella,
 - provolone,
 - parmigiano_reggiano,